Azure Newsletter: January 2018

 Download e-book: Azure Virtual Datacenter

 Make the most of Azure capabilities while respecting your existing security and networking policies with the Azure Virtual Datacenter approach.
 As IT organisations and business units deploy enterprise workloads to the cloud, they must balance governance with developer agility.
 The Azure Virtual Datacenter model helps you achieve this balance with an emphasis on governance.
 Download now.

 Download guide: Azure Stack: Building an end-to-end validation environment

 This guide helps you plan for an end-to-end Azure Stack validation environment using the Azure Stack Development Kit.
-It covers many of the core concepts required to build a functional Azure Stack environment, including subscriptions, services, quotas, plans, and offers.
-You’ll learn about the constructs and configurable options available in Azure Stack, and how to tackle the key considerations of planning a successful implementation.
+It covers many of the core concepts required to build a functional Azure Stack environment, including subscriptions, services, quotas, plans and offers.
+You will learn about the constructs and configurable options available in Azure Stack and how to tackle the key considerations of planning a successful implementation.
 Download now.

 Azure Application Architecture Guide

 This guide shows you how to design scalable, resilient and highly available apps, based on proven practices from successful customer engagements.
 Read the guide on the Azure Architecture Center and use the following diagram to understand the structure of the guide.